Dental Hygienist

 Position Overview:

-The Dental Hygienist is responsible for providing appropriate dental care and oral hygiene instruction to patients.
-Performs preventive and therapeutic treatments according to patient’s individual needs, including, but not limited to: coronal polishing, supra- and sub-gingival scaling, root planning, placing sealants, application of fluoride, exposing and developing radiographs, and soft tissue management regimens, as described by law.
-Assisting in obtaining and updating clerical and clinical information and documenting same.
+The Dental Hygienist provides appropriate dental care and oral hygiene instruction to patients; perform preventive and therapeutic treatments according to a patient’s individual needs, including coronal polishing, supra- and sub gingival scaling, root planning, placing sealants, application of fluoride, exposing and developing radiographs, and soft tissue management regimens as described by law; and assist in obtaining and updating clerical and clinical information and documenting same.

 Principal Duties and Responsibilities*

-• Explains procedures to be performed that ensure patients have a clear understanding prior to treatment
+• Explains procedures to be performed that insure patients have a clear understanding prior to treatment.

-• Notes progress or decline in oral hygiene status since last hygiene visit
+• Note progress or decline in oral hygiene status since last hygiene visit.
+Provides appropriate, comprehensive dental hygiene treatment, as needed.

-• Assists dentist during exam phase of hygiene appointment
+• Assist dentist during exam phase of hygiene appointment.

 • Provides health education, supportive counseling, and clinical outreach to the MIT community in collaboration with other